electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

    or less confirmations.
 #. ``addresses`` (array of strings, optional, default=null).
 Limit the results to the UTXOs locked
    to the provided addresses.
 #. ``include_unsafe`` (bool, optional, default=false).
-Safe coins are confirmed or unconfirmed and
+Safe coins are either confirmed, or
-   fully funded by ourselves.
+   unconfirmed and fully funded by ourselves.
 By default they are not included in the set of returned coins.

 **Returns:**